zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide1.md

    ![](./images/100/Picture100-26d.png " ")
 - Choose network access:
+    - For this lab, accept the default, "Allow secure access from everywhere".
+    - If you want a private endpoint, to allow traffic only from the VCN you specify - where access to the database from all public IPs or VCNs is blocked, then select "Virtual cloud network" in the Choose network access area.
-    - For this lab, do not select this option.
-By default, secure connections are allowed from all IP addresses.
-You can control and restrict access to your Autonomous Database by setting network access control lists (ACLs).
+    - You can control and restrict access to your Autonomous Database by setting network access control lists (ACLs).
 You can select from 4 IP notation types: IP Address, CIDR Block, Virtual Cloud Network, Virtual Cloud Network OCID).

    ![](./images/100/Picture100-26e.png " ")